Day 26, August 12, 2017

-Mr. Clark also spoke of the difficulty around accessing a lawyer for those held in solitary confinement, the deterioration of their capacity over long term segregation (often eventually sleeping 16 hours per day and spurning opportunities to interact with others), and the disproportionate number of mentally ill inmates being subjected to these conditions.
+Mr. Clark also spoke of the difficulty around accessing a lawyer for those held in solitary confinement, the deterioration of their capacity over long term segregation (often eventually sleeping 16 hours per day and spurning opportunities to interact with others), and the disproportionate number of mentally ill prisoners being subjected to these conditions.
 He said the culture of CSC contributed to these issues.

 Closing out her questions for Mr. Clark, Ms. Latimer asked if he believed it were possible for the culture of CSC to change on its own, without external influence.
 He replied no, saying that the negative aspects he testified to today were too heavily entrenched in the organization.